 John Mustapha Kutiyote of Students’ Organization for Liberty and Entrepreneurship (SOLE) is the winner of the 2019 Think Tank Shark Tank for his pitch to end cultural discrimination that takes private property rights away from women in South Sudan.
 The $5,000 prize will be spent on an awareness campaign that includes special workshops, community meetings, and radio outreach to help women understand their rights.

 Atlas Network is excited to announce the finalists for the 2019 Africa Liberty Award, which will be awarded at Africa Liberty Forum in Nairobi, Kenya on August 22.
 The three finalists are Audace Institut Afrique in Cote d'Ivoire (Ivory Coast), IMANI Center for Policy and Education in Ghana, and African Students for Liberty International in Kenya.
 The winner of the award, which is sponsored by the John Templeton Foundation, will receive $7,000, and two finalists will each receive $1,500.

 Every day, Atlas Network partners are doing amazing work around the globe, being the doers, the shakers and movers, the champions of freedom.

-Stay connected with what they are accomplishing; subscribe today and get the full report, straight to your inbox, every two weeks.
+Stay connected with what they are accomplishing; subscribe today and get the full report, straight to your inbox, every month.
 You may also receive information and direct marketing from us, but you may update your preferences at any time.